JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 ## How to define options

 Kotlin compilers have a number of options for tailoring the compiling process.

-When you use the Kotlin Gradle plugin in your project, the Gradle DSL allows comprehensive configuration of compiler options.
-The Gradle DSL is available for [Kotlin Multiplatform](multiplatform-dsl-reference.md) and [JVM/Android](#target-the-jvm) projects.
+The Gradle DSL allows comprehensive configuration of compiler options.
+It is available for [Kotlin Multiplatform](multiplatform-dsl-reference.md) and [JVM/Android](#target-the-jvm) projects.

 With the Gradle DSL, you can configure compiler options within the build script at three levels:
-* **Extension level,** as a top-level block.
-These compiler options are common for all targets and shared source sets.
+* **Extension level**, in the `kotlin {}` block for all targets and shared source sets.
-* **Target level**, in the target block.
-These compiler options are for a specific target.
+* **Target level**, in the block for a specific target.
-* **Compilation unit level,** usually as a specific compilation task.
+* **Compilation unit level,** usually in a specific compilation task.

 ![Kotlin compiler options levels](compiler-options-levels.svg){width=700}

 The settings at a higher level are used as a convention (default) for a lower level:

-* The values of extension compiler options are the default for target compiler options, including shared source sets like `commonMain`, `nativeMain`, and `commonTest`.
+* Compiler options set at the extension level are the default for target-level options, including shared source sets like `commonMain`, `nativeMain`, and `commonTest`.
-* The values of target compiler options are used as the default for compilation unit (task) compiler options, for example, `compileKotlinJvm` and `compileTestKotlinJvm` tasks.
+* Compiler options set at the target level are the default for options at the compilation unit (task) level, like `compileKotlinJvm` and `compileTestKotlinJvm` tasks.

 In turn, configurations made at a lower level override related settings at a higher level:

 * Task-level compiler options override related configurations at the target or the extension level.
 * Target-level compiler options override related configurations at the extension level.

-To confirm which level of compiler arguments is applied to the compilation, use the `DEBUG` level of Gradle [logging](https://docs.gradle.org/current/userguide/logging.html).
+To find out which level of compiler arguments is applied to the compilation, use the `DEBUG` level of Gradle [logging](https://docs.gradle.org/current/userguide/logging.html).
 For JVM and JS/WASM tasks, search for the `"Kotlin compiler args:"` string within the logs; for Native tasks, search for the `"Arguments ="` string.